xetram/xetram.github.io/content/dyugangotri/norms.md

   - If you put your own padlock due to some contingency - be sure to provide us with a pair of keys.

 ### Workers
 - Please oversee any workers you let into the premises throughout their stay.
-We've seen movers and packers soiling toilets, internet guys prying out socket plates and planning to damage wiring by shorting cables, electricians littering the terrace etc..
+We've seen movers and packers soiling toilets, internet guys prying out socket plates and planning to damage wiring by shorting cables, electricians littering the terrace, plumbers planning to remove water sockets (instead of buying an adaptor) etc..

 ## Damage, repair, modifications.